Adamnite/goAdamnite/crypto/secp256k1/libsecp256k1/doc/safegcd_implementation.md

 - Neither of those two operations change the GCD:
   - For (a), assume *gcd(f,g)=c*, then it must be the case that *f=a&thinsp;c* and *g=b&thinsp;c* for some integers *a* and *b*.
-As *(g,g-f)=(b&thinsp;c,(b-a)c)* and *(f,f+g)=(a&thinsp;c,(a+b)c)*, the result clearly still has common factor *c*.
-Reasoning in the other direction shows that no common factor can be added by doing so either.
+As *(g,g-f)=(b&thinsp;c,(b-a)c)* and *(f,f+g)=(a&thinsp;c,(a+b)c)*, the result clearly still has utils factor *c*.
+Reasoning in the other direction shows that no utils factor can be added by doing so either.
   - For (b), we know that *f* is odd, so *gcd(f,g)* clearly has no factor *2*, and we can remove it from *g*.